codeigniter4/CodeIgniter4/user_guide_src/source/concepts/autoloader.rst

 Namespaces
 ==========

 The recommended method for organizing your classes is to create one or more namespaces for your application's files.

-This is most important for any business-logic related classes, entity classes, etc. The ``$psr4`` array in the configuration file allows you to map the namespace to the directory those classes can be found in:
+The ``$psr4`` array in the configuration file allows you to map the namespace to the directory those classes can be found in:

 .. literalinclude:: autoloader/001.php